jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians6.md

 #### v.12
 >For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.

-Some people in the Old Testament learned that the nature of their battle was spiritual (cf. Gen 32:22-32; Dan 10:10-21), although in both Daniel and Paul the battle was fought by prayerfully submitting to God and doing his will, not by directly addressing the hostile powers in the heavens (Dan 10:12-13, 21).
+Some people in the Old Testament learned that the nature of their battle was spiritual (cf. [Gen 32:22-32](Genesis32); [Dan 10:10-21](Daniel10)), although in both Daniel and Paul the battle was fought by prayerfully submitting to God and doing his will, not by directly addressing the hostile powers in the heavens [(Dan 10:12-13](Daniel10#v.12,  21).
 #craigkeener

 #### v.13